 If we need to use labels, then sure, there are particular dog breeding practices that are responsible when compared to the atrocities of dog farming.
 And if you were going to buy a dog from a breeder, be sure to source responsible operators.

-But don’t let the terminology blind you from the impact of supporting any type of dog breeding over adopting.
+But don’t let the terminology blind you from the impact of supporting any type of dog breeding over adoption.

 What do you think?
 Is it cruel to breed dogs?